Loading product details...

 The S26 & S26+: Reports suggest these will retain the same flat-edge aesthetic and floating camera lens design we’ve seen for years.
 While "minimalist" is one word for it, "stagnant" is another.

-The S26 Ultra: While it may finally introduce slightly more rounded corners to fix the "palm-digging" issue of the S25 Ultra, the core silhouette remains a titanium (or potentially aluminum) slab that looks remarkably like its predecessors.
+The S26 Ultra: While it may finally introduce slightly more rounded, ergonomic corners to fix the "palm-digging" issue of the S25 Ultra, the core silhouette remains a slab that looks remarkably like its predecessors.
+The frame is expected to be upgraded to **Titanium Armor 3**, a lighter yet more durable material offering superior scratch and drop resistance.

 The most indicting rumor for the base S26 and S26+ is the camera hardware.
 Leaks indicate that Samsung is planning to use the exact same 50MP main sensor, 12MP ultrawide, and 10MP 3x telephoto array.